readthedocs/guidelines/README.rst

 contributors to the Read the Docs community and anyone wishing to use licensed trademarks of Read the Docs, Inc.

-This document is readable on Read the Docs.
+This document is readable on Read the Docs: https://read-the-docs-guidelines.readthedocs-hosted.com/